ACTUAL

 The European Union has approved changes in the procedure for obtaining the status of a long-term resident

-Permanent representatives of the European Union agreed to changes in the rules for granting long-term resident status, simplifying the procedure for obtaining this status.
-Currently, third-country nationals must legally and continuously reside in an EU member state for at least five years to obtain long-term resident status.
+Permanent representatives of the European Union have agreed in changes in the rules of granting the status of a long -term resident, simplifying the procedure for obtaining this status.
+Third countries' citizens must now live legally and continuously in the EU Member State for at least five years to obtain a long-term resident status.

 DON'T MISS IT